-Mix all dry ingredients together.
-Melt butter.
+Mix all dry ingredients together in a bowl.

 Pour into pie crust.

-Whisk together 1 1/2 cups flour, sugar, and salt.
+Whisk together 1 1/2 cups (340 g) flour, sugar, and salt.
 Add the vegan shortening or solid refined coconut oil and cut it into the flour.
 The easiest way to do this is to use a small utensil called a pastry blender.
 If not using the pastry blender, use two knives cutting in opposition.
 Cut the fats into the flour until well mixed.
 The pastry is ready when it resembles small pebbles and starts to hold together.

 Add the last cup of flour and cut into the dough to combine.
 Sprinkle the ice-cold water, a tablespoon at a time, and mix gently, kneading the dough together.
 Keep sprinkling in the additional cold water, a tablespoon or so at a time,

 until it's able to form a dough.
 Dough will be a bit crumbly at this point.